Virtual Private Network: A guide for users

 Remote Access VPN

-A remote access VPN allows a user to connect to a private network and access its services and resources remotely.
+A remote access VPN enables users to securely connect to a private network and access its services and resources from a remote location.
 The connection between the user and the private network happens over the internet, just like a point-to-point link.
+Without a VPN, an internet service provider can track users' browsing habits and potentially sell their history, but a VPN prevents this by masking the user's IP address and encrypting their online activities.
 The data sent between the user and the network is encrypted, providing a secure connection.

 This type of VPN is beneficial for individuals who need to access their network resources while they’re away from the office, or for employees who are working remotely.
 Remote access VPNs are also commonly used by individual users to secure their internet activity and maintain privacy.